 Are you photophobic?
 Dry eye treatment can help

 Chronic dry eyes are usually accompanied by burning, redness, grittiness, and hypersensitivity to light.
 This condition, called photophobia, doesn’t always occur with dry eyes – but it isn’t a rare symptom either.
-Many patients who visit our eye care centers in El Segundo and Redondo Beach, California, complain about light sensitivity when they suffer from dry eye syndrome.
+Many patients who visit our eye care centers in Manhattan Beach and Redondo Beach, California, complain about light sensitivity when they suffer from dry eye syndrome.

 What is photophobia?